 By: Tom Frankel

-Integrated fixed-film activated sludge (IFAS) is a relatively new wastewater treatment technology that offers several advantages over conventional activated sludge technologies.
-It involves adding an attached growth media to an activated sludge tank to facilitate biomass growth and strengthen the treatment process.
+Integrated fixed film activated sludge (IFAS) is an innovative wastewater treatment technology that offers several advantages over conventional activated sludge technologies.
+IFAS involves adding an attached growth media to an activated sludge tank to facilitate biomass growth and strengthen the treatment process.
 The media added may be either fixed or free-floating.
-The technology is relatively new and can be installed as an upgrade to an existing facility or constructed newly.
+An IFAS system can be installed as an upgrade to an existing facility or as a new construction.

 Table Of Contents